-Nami in One Piece is captured by a creepy perverted villain that wants her as a wife and therefore wakes up in a gorgeous wedding dress.
+Nami in One Piece is captured by the creepy perverted Absalom that wants her as a wife and therefore wakes up in a gorgeous wedding dress.
 This temporarily distracts both Sanji and her would-be husband as they admire her (while she's still unconscious).

 This is, well, the plot of He Is My Master—the whole series.
 Two girls become indentured maids to a kid, having no other way to repay the millions of yen they owe him; he spend the rest of the show dressing them up as embarrassingly as he possibly can.

 In Episode 16 of Love Hina, Naru Narusegawa plays the role of Sanzo in a rather loosely-followed play of "Sayuki".
 In an opening shot, she is held captive on a chain leash by the "bad guy", and is wearing very similar clothes to slave Leia.